Randomized Kaczmarz converges along small singular vectors: Introduction

 The Kaczmarz method is then given by cycling through the indices.
 The method has a geometric interpretation (see Fig. 1): $x_{k+1}$ is obtained by projecting $x_k$ onto the hyperplane given by $\left\langle a_i, x \right\rangle = b_i$.
 This interpretation is already given in the original 1937 paper of Kaczmarz who ends his paper by saying that `The convergence of this method is completely obvious from a geometric perspective' \cite{kac}.
 However, given the intricate underlying geometry, convergence rates are difficult to obtain.
 In a seminal paper, Strohmer \& Vershynin \cite{strohmer} showed that by choosing the equations in a random order (where the $i-$th equation is chosen with a likelihood proportional to $\|a_i\|^2$), the method converges exponentially: more precisely, they show that

 where $\|A^{-1}\|_2$ is the operator norm of the inverse and $\|A\|_F$ is the Frobenius norm.
 This is a remarkable result in many ways.
-The analysis of Kacmarz and Kacmarz-type algorithms has become quite popular: we refer to \cite{bai, eldar, gower, lee, leventhal, liu, ma, need, need2, need3, need4, tan, zouz} and references therein.
+The analysis of Kaczmarz and Kaczmarz-type algorithms has become quite popular: we refer to \cite{bai, eldar, gower, lee, leventhal, liu, ma, need, need2, need3, need4, tan, zouz} and references therein.